GoThereGit/ANLP/README.md

 # Submission Guidelines (💥 *TBD*)

 We welcome two kinds of submissions:
-* Long Papers must describe original unpublished work in any topic area of the workshop.
+* Long Papers must describe original and unpublished work in any topic area of the workshop.
 Long papers are limited to 8 pages for content, with 2 additional pages for references.
 * Short Papers may describe either work in progress or a research proposal.
 They may also be in the style of a position paper that surveys and criticizes existing literature.
 Short papers must include clear directions for future research.
 Submissions of this type are limited to 4 pages for content, with 2 additional pages for references.

 Please also note the following:
-* All papers must be written in English and submitted in PDF format.
-The submissions will be maintained by the conference management software START.
-For further instructions, please follow the submission information at the conference website at https://ranlp.org/ranlp2023/.
+* The papers accepted at RANLP and the associated workshops are included in the ACL Anthology.
+All accepted papers have DOI numbers.
+The RANLP proceedings are indexed by SCOPUS and DBLP.
+* Paper submissions must use the official ACL style templates, which are available from [here](https://github.com/acl-org/acl-style-files) (Latex and Word).
+Please submit your papers in PDF format.
 * The review will be double-blind.
 Please do not include any self-identifying information in the submission.
 This includes anonymizing the already-published work by removing acknowledgments, self-citations, etc.
-*  The papers accepted at RANLP and the associated workshops are included in the ACL Anthology.
-All accepted papers have DOI numbers.
-The RANLP proceedings are indexed by SCOPUS and DBLP .
+###Submission can be made through this link (coming soon)

 # Organizing Committee:
 * Dr. [Adam Anderson](https://bids.berkeley.edu/people/adam-g-anderson) (adamganderson@gmail.com), UC Berkeley, USA